bmanry13/case_study_1/Hotshot Hops - US Breweries Analysis.md

 The model explains 44.93% of the variation in the ABV is explained by the IBU.
 As a result, there is not a strong linear relationship between ABV and IBU.

 # Conclusion
-Based on similar ABVs and IBUs between Hotshot Hops beer and the stateâ€™s median, the states in which Hotshot Hops would most-likely be successful are Maine, West Virginia, Florida, Georgia, New Mexico, West Virginia and Deleware.
+Based on similar ABVs and IBUs between Hotshot Hops beer and the state's median, the states in which Hotshot Hops would most-likely be successful are Maine, West Virginia, Florida, Georgia, New Mexico, West Virginia and Deleware.

 # Appendix
 ## State Count Table {#countTable}